-Aboriginal Traditional Knowledge is generally not available for Red Sea Urchins.
-Traditional Ecological Knowledge in the form of observations and comments collected from commercial divers and On-Grounds Monitors over many years contributes to the decisions on scientific survey locations and is considered in management decisions.
+Aboriginal Traditional Knowledge is not generally available.
+Traditional Ecological Knowledge in the form of observations and comments collected from commercial divers and patrolmen over many years contributes to decisions on scientific survey locations and is considered in management decisions.

 Economic profile of the fishery - IFMP Section 3

-Recreational interest in harvesting shellfish species is directed mainly at crab, prawn and shrimp.
-The recreational harvest of Red Sea Urchins is believed to be minimal.
+- Recreational interest in harvesting shellfish species is directed mainly at crab and prawn.
+The recreational harvest of Green Sea Urchin is believed to be minimal.

 Access and allocation IFMP - Section 6